Davide Valsecchi

-Davide Valsecchi (born 24 January 1987) is an Italian former racing driver and the 2012 GP2 Series champion.
+Davide Valsecchi (born 24 January 1987) is an Italian former racing driver and commentator and analyst for F1 TV and FX Pro Series and Lotus Cup Italia.
+He is the 2012 GP2 Series champion.

 Career

 Formula Renault

 Valsecchi drove in Renault-based series from 2003 to 2007, rising from Italian Formula Renault and the Formula Renault Eurocup to the more powerful cars of the World Series by Renault in 2006.
 He won one race in the categories during this period, in the WSR during the 2007 season.

 Formula Three

 From 2003 to 2005, Valsecchi also competed in selected Italian and German Formula Three races, scoring one podium finish in these three years.

 Formula 3000

 In 2005, Valsecchi drove one race in the 3000 Pro Series, a championship for old International Formula 3000 cars.

 Sports car racing

 In 2006, Valsecchi competed in three races of the Le Mans Series for the Barazi-Epsilon team in the LMP2 class of the championship, taking a podium finish in each race.